matdombrock/SA-Testing/README.md

 (The actual code is also on GitHub but that's in another project).

-**I've written this as a general guide to get you started and hopfully answer you basic questions about how everything works.
+**I've written this as a general guide to get you started and hopfully answer your basic questions about how everything works.
 However please feel free to ask me about anything!**
 ------

 To get started and for more information, checkout the: